 Think about how and where you use your wraps, how you dry them, where you store them, and how you can re-wax and repair those which are no longer wrapping lyrical.

 Here are some more longevity beeswax hacks:

 Beeswax wraps are useful (obviously).
-However, it’s important to understand when they should and should not be used.
+However, it’s important to understand how to use beeswax wraps the right way and the wrong way.